 Ecell=EcathodeEanode=0.34 V(0.76 V)=1.10 VE^\circ_{cell} = E^\circ_{cathode} - E^\circ_{anode} = 0.34\ \mathrm{V} - (-0.76\ \mathrm{V}) = 1.10\ \mathrm{V}

-Now suppose the concentrations are no longer standard: [Zn2+]=1.0 M[\mathrm{Zn}^{2+}] = 1.0\ \mathrm{M} and [Cu2+]=0.010 M[\mathrm{Cu}^{2+}] = 0.010\ \mathrm{M} at 25C25^\circ\mathrm{C}.
+Now make the conditions nonstandard: [Zn2+]=1.0 M[\mathrm{Zn}^{2+}] = 1.0\ \mathrm{M} and [Cu2+]=0.010 M[\mathrm{Cu}^{2+}] = 0.010\ \mathrm{M} at 25C25^\circ\mathrm{C}.
+For

 Zn(s)+Cu2+(aq)Zn2+(aq)+Cu(s)\mathrm{Zn}(s) + \mathrm{Cu}^{2+}(aq) \rightarrow \mathrm{Zn}^{2+}(aq) + \mathrm{Cu}(s)

-the reaction quotient is
+the reaction quotient (solids omitted) is

 Q=[Zn2+][Cu2+]=1.00.010=100Q = \frac{[\mathrm{Zn}^{2+}]}{[\mathrm{Cu}^{2+}]} = \frac{1.0}{0.010} = 100

-At general conditions, the Nernst equation is
+The general Nernst equation is

 E=ERTnFlnQE = E^\circ - \frac{RT}{nF}\ln Q

-At 25C25^\circ\mathrm{C}, using base-10 logarithms, it is often written as
+and at 25C25^\circ\mathrm{C}, using base-10 logarithms, the common form is

 E=E0.05916 VnlogQE = E^\circ - \frac{0.05916\ \mathrm{V}}{n}\log Q

-E=1.100.059162log(100)E = 1.10 - \frac{0.05916}{2}\log(100) E=1.100.059162(2)=1.100.059161.04 VE = 1.10 - \frac{0.05916}{2}(2) = 1.10 - 0.05916 \approx 1.04\ \mathrm{V}
+E=1.100.059162log(100)=1.100.059162(2)=1.100.059161.04 VE = 1.10 - \frac{0.05916}{2}\log(100) = 1.10 - \frac{0.05916}{2}(2) = 1.10 - 0.05916 \approx 1.04\ \mathrm{V}

-If Q=1Q = 1, then lnQ=0\ln Q = 0, so E=EE = E^\circ.
-If QQ gets larger for the reaction as written, the correction term becomes larger and EE decreases.
-If QQ gets smaller than 11, EE increases.
+The Nernst equation does not replace EE^\circ; it adjusts it.
+If Q=1Q = 1, then lnQ=0\ln Q = 0 and E=EE = E^\circ.
+If QQ grows for the reaction as written, the correction term grows and EE falls; if QQ drops below 11, EE rises.
+At equilibrium the forward and reverse tendencies balance, E=0E = 0, which is why electrochemistry is tightly tied to equilibrium chemistry.

 Common Mistakes